 Bad breath—we’ve all experienced it at some point in time.
 There are many reasons a person may have halitosis, or bad breath.
 Things like smoking, certain foods, or missing a brushing can all contribute to it.
 The primary cause and culprit behind bad breath are bacteria.
 Bacteria can build up on the back of our tongue and between our teeth.

 Today’s walk through Mother Earth’s Medicine Cabinet will take us down the oral health and hygiene section.
 I will share 7 natural remedies to beat that bad breath once and for all.
 Sometimes we have to eliminate certain foods from our diet while in other cases it’s just a matter of rinsing our mouths out.
 Let’s see what the cabinet has in store.

-- Cloves: Cloves are very well-known for helping ease the pain of toothaches.
-The antibacterial properties eliminate the bacteria and the capsaicin found within the clove’s natural oils takes away any pain, leaving a slight numbing feeling similar to Orajel.
+Cloves are very well-known for helping ease the pain of toothaches.
+The antibacterial properties eliminate the bacteria and the capsaicin found within the clove’s natural oils takes away any pain, leaving a slight numbing feeling.
 Cloves also contain antifungal and antiseptic properties, making them some pretty good medicine.
 Just chew on a few cloves after meals or make a tea to drink.
 You can also use the oil in your toothpaste or mouthwash.

 I mentioned earlier adding cinnamon to your homemade toothpaste.
 This is because cinnamon naturally protects against bacteria buildup and helps prevent a case of halitosis, cavities, infection, and tooth decay.
 Use the essential oil in your mouthwash or toothpaste.